Ilya626/Inference_speed_estimator/README.md

 * **Memory checks:** parses architectural fields from the model card or `config.json`, follows "base model" links when necessary, and reports KV cache footprint together with OOM status for a given memory budget.
-* **Multiple outputs:** produces a tabular summary, lets you export to CSV, and ships with a Gradio UI for point-and-click exploration.
+* **Interactive UI workflows:** presets, checkbox-driven contexts, inline overrides, CSV export, logs, and built-in calibration tools streamline ad-hoc exploration.
 * **Quant insight:** infers nominal bits-per-weight (bpw) for each GGUF file and reports an approximate parameter count derived from the artefact sizes.
 * **Local metadata fallback:** includes a curated CSV with KV-cache and GGUF